Should young people only get 1 dose of the COVID vaccine? - NewsBreak

 Should we consider doing the same in the United States?
 Right now, the experts say no for two key reasons.

-First off, the other countries that are suggesting just one dose for young people have far lower rates of COVID-19 cases.When can my kid get vaccinated?
-Here’s what we know
+First off, the other countries that are suggesting just one dose for young people have far lower rates of COVID-19 cases.Scientists discover the reason why women feel colder than men

 Second – and even more important, Batra said – if parents are really worried about heart inflammation, they should worry about COVID-19.